Google Authenticator

-What is a Google Authenticator?
+What is Google Authenticator?

 Google Authenticator is a two-factor authentication (2FA) app developed by Google.
 It is a simple and secure way to protect user accounts by requiring a second factor of authentication in addition to the password.